typemiguel/WalnutiQ/README.md

        could not detect vertical aligned objects, and vice-versa.
 Published paper describing details of experiment viewable [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1307838/pdf/jphysiol00822-0028.pdf)
    - Experiments that do NOT support this theory:
    - Conclusion: Reality creates a representation in your brain as neuron activity which creates muscle movement(within the eyes, arms, other muscles) causing the next image to appear on your retina to be predictable by the temporal pooling algorithm in your neocortex.
 As you continue to see, columns in your neocortex become tuned to specific directions and phases.

 3. **Theory: Spatial pooling, sequence memory, & temporal pooling are deduced algorithms that are occurring** in the human neocortex layers 3 & 4 in a similar form giving the brain the ability to predict future input.
    - Experiments that support this theory:
+     + Many computational neuroscientists now believe that the neocortex uses sparse-distributed representations to encode information [87, 107, 106].
+     + A 2011 experiment summary: Neurons higher in the hierarchy are more stable & selective to input.
+Published paper describing details of experiment viewable [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2975390/)
      + Noise invariance experiment of vision input viewable in [NoiseInvarianceExperiment.java](./experiments/model/MARK_I/vision/NoiseInvarianceExperiment.java).
 Paper that describes details of theory behind experiment viewable [here](https://dl.dropboxusercontent.com/u/106853306/Brain/HTM_CorticalLearningAlgorithms.pdf)
-     + A 2011 experiment summary: Neurons higher in the hierarchy are more stable & selective to input.
-Published paper describing details of experiment viewable [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2975390/)
    - Experiments that do NOT support this theory:
    - Conclusion:
      + Spatial Pooling = Creates a sparse distributed representation activity of columns to efficiently represent